3,200,000 Books Are In Print in the U.S. 2000

 The Senate and House versions of this bill were introduced and rushed through congress on the last day before the Christmas holiday.
 The 11,000-page bill was never debated in the House or the Senate.
 Less than a week after it was passed by congress, President Clinton signed it into Public Law (106-554) on December 21, 2000. (adapted from the Wikipedia article on Credit Default Swap).

-The U.S. Congress appropriated $99,800,000 for the planning and implementation of the National Digital Information Infrastructure and Preservation Program (NDIIPP).
+On December 21, 2000 the U.S. Congress appropriated $99,800,000 for the planning and implementation of the National Digital Information Infrastructure and Preservation Program (NDIIPP).
 It was a collaborative initiative of the Library of Congress.

 ". . . copyright helps artists get rewarded for their work, . . . a copyright regime that is too strict and grants copyright for too long a period of time (i.e. the current US legal climate) can destroy innovation, as the future movements by corporate interests to promote longer and tighter protection ofintellectual property in three layers: the code layer, the content layer, and the physical layer. . . .
 In the end, he stresses the importance of existing works entering the public domain in a reasonably short period of time, as the founding fathers intended."

-This book documents
+This book documented:

 "how IBM's New York headquarters and CEO Thomas J. Watson acted through its overseas subsidiaries to provide the Third Reich with punch card machines that could help the Nazis to track down the European Jewry (especially in newly conquered territory).
 The book quotes extensively from numerous IBM and government memos and letters that describe how IBM in New York, IBM's Geneva office and Dehomag, its German subsidiary, were intimately involved in supporting Nazi oppression.
 The book also includes IBM's internal reports that admit that these machines made the Nazis much more efficient in their efforts.
 Several documentaries, including the 2003 film The Corporation Screened, C-SPAN broadcast and The Times, the Village Voice, the JTA and numerous other publications published close-ups of several documents demonstrating IBM's involvement in the Holocaust.
 These included IBM code sheets for concentration camps taken from the files of the National Archives.
 For example, IBM's Prisoner Code listed 8 for a Jew and Code 11 for a Gypsy.
 Camp Code 001 was Auschwitz, Code 002 was Buchenwald.
 Status Code 5 was executed by order, code 6 was gas chamber.
 One extensively quoted IBM report written by the company's European manager during WWII declared “in Germany a campaign started for, what has been termed … ‘organization of the second front.’ ” The memo added, “In military literature and in newspapers, the importance and necessity of having in all phases of life, behind the front, an organization which would remain intact and would function with ‘Blitzkrieg’ efficiency … was brought out.
 What we had been preaching in vain for years all at once began to be realized.”